Domain Name: Everything You Need To Know [2024]

 The gTLD is a top-level domain name.
 The gTLD stands for “generic top-level domains.”
 Generally, you can also call it “domain name extensions.”

-These are some of the most widely recognized and widely used TLDs and are not specific to any particular country.
+These TLDs are some of the most widely recognized and used.
+They aren’t specific to any particular country.

 You can check these generic top-level domain lists…